deepaklearner/sample_cypher/README.md

 c.
 Check if employmentStatus in ['A', 'L'] in df and in also label in Neo4j in ['Active', 'OnLeave'] and compare. i just want to check employmentStatus in ['A','L'] and Neo4J label in ['Active', 'OnLeave']

-d.
+i need just employeeNumber and Reason for mismatched records

+k.
 If any of the records doesnt match, take those records out and write in log.
-e. filter the mismatched ones from original df
+l. filter the mismatched ones from original df